copious-world/copious-transitions/README.md

 For an application to be useful, it must provide overrides of the general classes provided by the module.
 How these classes are addressed is determined by the so called `contractual` modules.

 The `contractual` modules process transactions based on a few web API paths.
-Most of these respond to POST methods that expect JSON objects carrying session identifiers, state machine tokens, and relavent data.
+Most of these respond to POST methods that expect JSON objects carrying session identifiers, state machine tokens, and relevant data.
 The `contractual` path handlers pass off *safe* objects to the methods implemented (overrides) by the application classes.

-The application clases are specified in the configuration file along with other applications parameters, such as ports and addresses and security configuration parameters.
+The application classes are specified in the configuration file along with other applications parameters, such as ports and addresses and security configuration parameters.
 Applications may extend the basic configuration to set up their downstream connections, database connections, special directories, etc. But, the basic configuration will be present in all derived applications.

 Here is an example of a basic configuration: